How to create the best employee referral program in 2023

 Simplify referral process

 Make the referral process user-friendly and straightforward.
-Implement an online platform for submitting referrals, tracking progress, and providing updates.
+Implement a robust referral platform for submitting referrals, tracking progress, and providing real-time updates.

 Train employees